dosirrah/csci-356/hw2/README.md

 WARNING.
 Students may not work together.
 Students may discuss the problems with each other, but do not give any other student your solutions.

+Aside: This file is written using markdown.  markdown renders reasonably well inside pycharm.
+If you use pandoc, markdown can be converted to a pdf file.

 Install matplotlib into your python environment.
 In the slides for lecture 7 I showed how to do this for PyCharm.
 The slides are available in blackboard.